ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/interview-zeth.png)

 [Z419](https://osu.ppy.sh/users/9912966) (a.k.a.
-Zeth) has been the main designer for this final edition of EGTS, being in charge of making the most appealing designs possible for everything that was not an original song in this tournament.
+Zeth) has been the main designer for this final edition of EGTS, being in charge of making the most appealing designs possible for everything that was not an original song.

 <div class="news-chat-quote__text-container">